General meaning

 ⌄

-A sociable, graceful person who knows how to create connections in a group.
+A sociable, graceful person who knows how to create connections within a group.

 Profession